campaign-layer/origin-sdk/README.md

 `unlinkTwitter() => Promise<void>`

-The `unlinkTwitter` method unlinks the user's Twitter account from the Camp SDK.
+The `unlinkTwitter` method unlinks the user's Twitter account from the Auth Hub.

 ```js
 await auth.unlinkTwitter();